Norecipes - Elevating Everyday Meals

 The bottom line is that you should eat edamame because it's nutritious and delicious, not because you think it might cure or prevent some ailment.
 Consuming them in place of other, less nutritious snacks will lead to better health naturally.

 Like many vegetables, sugars in edamame start turning to starches the moment they are picked, so it's important to use fresh beans.
-The best way to get them is to buy the whole plant with the leaves and roots still attached, but if you can't find them whole, try looking for pods that have a thick layer of fuzz on the pods, without any discoloring such as scratches and bruises on the pods.
+The best way to get them is to buy the whole plant with the leaves and roots still attached, but if you can't find them whole, try looking for pods that have a thick layer of fuzz without any discoloring such as scratches and bruises.
 They can be stored in the refrigerator for up to three days.

 For precooked frozen edamame, all you need to do is defrost them, and you can eat them cold.
 If you want them hot, you can warm them up in the microwave.
 The boiled ones are also typically salted, so you don't even need to season them.

-For frozen raw edamame, you can follow the directions below for making fresh edamame as all of my tricks apply to the frozen ones as well.
+For frozen raw edamame, you can follow the directions below for making fresh edamame.
+All of my tricks apply to the frozen ones as well.

-The next step is to scrub the soybeans with salt and a bit of water to remove all the fine hairs on the pods.
+The next step is to scrub the soybeans with salt and a bit of water to remove all the fine hairs.
 This isn't necessary, but it makes for a more pleasant eating experience as you won't end up with fuzz in your mouth.
 Then you just rinse the salt off the pods, and they're ready to cook

 Other Edamame Recipes